 Because then the users actually started receiving notifications.
 That was silly learning number one, I just wished somebody told me sooner!

-The idea to start experimenting with push notifications came during a strategic offsite focussed on growth.
+The idea to start experimenting with push notifications came during a strategic offsite focused on growth.
 It was moderated by my good friend Michele Battelli, now at Improbable.
-He asked the obvious question: “have you asked your users why they didn’t engage?”
+He asked the obvious question: “Have you asked your users why they didn’t engage?”
 Well, at that point we did not, because back then we had no login, no tracking, nothing.
 Nothing at all.
 We just did not know how to ask them!

 The thing that really stood out was that if I were actually to calculate the net promoter score out of 10, the score would have been 9.
 Hang on a second that is really good.
 But why are we getting a NPS of 9 from the users who churned?
 That seemed wrong.

 “I just love your product.
 But I forgot that I had it.
 You guys should remind me more often” – User